joshuaGmartin/cv-app/README.md

 -inline the input list for space saving
 -fix scrolling on resume or inputs
 -focus on new section add
+-change position of sections ^ or v

+bugs:
+-new ed section min/conc bug
+-"Awards:" shows if gpa is ""

 on:
 -workEx inputs dataHandle integration